May 28th, 2020 by Jane Turner

 I really enjoyed Bothy Tales.
 Burns has such a lovely style, easy flow and a rich talent for adjectives that the read was over before I knew it.
 I was completely drawn in.

-It’s very easy to see why Burns has won so many awards and hearts with his writing.
+It’s very easy to see why Burns has won so many awards and hearts.
 His writing is funny, saturated with his love of nature, charming, insightful, and portrays a sense of peacefulness missing from the world right now.

 Mr Burns has won another heart with me.
 A great pleasure to read.